Code Of Ethics

 Bottom Line: Wine, culture, travel; it’s all subjective.
 While we certainly have our own biases, we promise that the content is never influenced by financial incentives or corporate pressure.
 We genuinely care about our visitors and the integrity of our brand.

-Everyone in the wine world already does wine ratings.
 Wine Folly does not rate wine.

 Rant: Wine ratings don’t make sense.
 They are equivalent to someone telling you that the color blue is better than the color red.
 We’ve considered looking at wine analysis as to whether the wine has flaws and what its characteristics are, but we have no plans to give someone our subjective opinion on wine.

 Recommendations are intended to act as a baseline to get someone started.
-We’ve decided to recommend wine/products as specifically relevant to a particular piece of content so that a vistor has a real world example.
+We’ve decided to recommend wine/products as specifically relevant to a particular piece of content so that a visitor has a real world example.
 A company cannot pay us to recommend their product.

 Some products/services are available through affiliates.
 Which means Wine Folly gets a kickback if you purchase the item.
 If an affiliate link is available we’ll use it to help generate revenue, however we never give preferential treatment to affiliate products.